matthewearl/matthewearl.github.io/_posts/2015-03-05-efficient-pwm.md

 ## The Naive Solution

-Before I discuss my algorithm, let's look at the naive scheme for generating a PWM signal:
+Before I discuss the improved algorithm, let's look at the naive scheme for generating a
+PWM signal:

 {% highlight python %}